Gotti (2018 film): Rotten Tomatoes rating discrepancy

 Observers were quick to note a large disparity on Rotten Tomatoes, between the audience approval score of 80% and the 0% critics' score during the film's opening weekend.
 (Note: Attributed to multiple sources:) The audience score has since dropped 36 points to a score of 44%.

 On June 19, Dan Murrell of Screen Junkies noted that the disparity "made no sense" and suspected vote manipulation on behalf of the studio.
 Accusations against the production studio and marketing team increased after the release of a marketing push suspected to be trying to hit back at the critics.
 The campaign proclaimed to consumers to ignore the "trolls behind a keyboard", and "Audiences loved Gotti but critics don't want you to see it ...
 The question is why???
 Trust the people and see it for yourself!"
 (Note: Attributed to multiple sources:) Observers also noted the abnormally high number of reviews, 7000, compared to other films that did better at the box office that weekend, such as Incredibles 2 which logged 7600 reviews and grossed 105 times more than Gotti.

-Rotten Tomatoes staff issued a statement stating they didn't find any evidence of tampering and that "All of the ratings and reviews were left by active accounts."
+Rotten Tomatoes staff issued a statement stating they did not find any evidence of tampering and that "All of the ratings and reviews were left by active accounts."
 In June 2018, it was noted that 32 of the 54 written reviews were found to be from first-time reviewers on the site, who had also only left a review for Gotti itself, and 45 of the accounts were created the same month.
 Many of the accounts also wrote a review for the praised American Animals, which along with Gotti are the only films to be owned by MoviePass through its company MoviePass Ventures, which was responsible for 40% of tickets sold.
 Jim Vorel of Paste suggested this was done to try to prop up MoviePass's "unlimited movies" business model.